auth0/docs/articles/connections/_quickstart-links.md

 ## Next Steps

-Integrate Auth0 with your existing applications:
+Now that you have a working connection, the next step is to configure your application to use it.
+You can initiate login using [Lock](/libraries/lock), [Auth0.js](/libraries/auth0js), or the [Authentication API endpoint](/api/authentication#social).

+For detailed instructions and samples for a variety of technologies, refer to our [quickstarts](/quickstarts):
 - Quickstarts for [Mobile / Native Apps](/quickstart/native)
 - Quickstarts for [Single Page Apps](/quickstart/spa)
 - Quickstarts for [Web Apps](/quickstart/webapp)

-For more information on client authentication refer to [Client Authentication](/client-auth).
+For more background information on client authentication refer to [Client Authentication](/client-auth).